 The lower back is one area in particular where pain and dysfunction is particularly common in squash players (and indeed many adults in all walks of life), but there’s good evidence that these issues can often be resolved/prevented by training and strengthening the core through the use of properly performed stability-based exercises.

-Always keep in mind that the ‘core’ isn’t just one specific isolated bodypart, however.
-The core is actually composed of a number of different interconnected structures and muscles covering a large area around the middle of the body, primarily the lumbar spine, the muscles of the abdominal wall, the back extensors, and quadratus lumborum.
-This network of muscles operate in synergy with the rest of the body, meaning your core is also heavily challenged in most major compound movements that involve multiple muscle groups, such as squats and lunges.
+Always keep in mind that the ‘core’ isn’t just one specific isolated bodypart.
+The core is actually composed of a number of different interconnected structures and muscles covering a large area around the middle of the body, primarily the lumbar spine, the muscles of the abdominal wall, the back extensors, and the quadratus lumborum.
+This network of muscles operates in synergy with the rest of the body, meaning your core is also heavily challenged in most major compound movements that involve multiple muscle groups, such as squats and lunges.

 Dr. McGill is one of the world’s foremost authorities on the topics of lower back pain, the spine, and core strengthening in general, and he’s authored a huge number of excellent easy to read articles, as well as a whole range of more scholarly works based upon his theories and recommendations.